hjake123/reactive/LATEST_CHANGELOG.md

-- Updated the Litmus Paper documentation to match its new behavior.
-- Added a Simplified Chinese Translation by ChuijkYahus.
-Thank you!
+- Fixed some issues in the Simplified Chinese translation (by ChuijkYahus)